Luke MacLane

 William Ard: He Coulda Been a Contender

-Pseudonyms include Jonas Ward, Ben Kerr, Thomas Wills and Mike Moran (1922-1960) "(Ard was) just about unmatched for driving story movement and acute economy." -- Anthony Boucher "... one of the most distinctive voices in the history of the private eye novel." -- Francis M. Nevins He coulda been a contender.
-Sure, everyone knows Chandler and … Continue reading William Ard: He Coulda Been a Contender
+Pseudonyms include Jonas Ward, Ben Kerr, Thomas Wills, Ken Hamlin, Mike Moran (1922-1960) "(Ard was) just about unmatched for driving story movement and acute economy." -- Anthony Boucher "... one of the most distinctive voices in the history of the private eye novel." -- Francis M. Nevins He coulda been a contender.
+Sure, everyone knows … Continue reading William Ard: He Coulda Been a Contender

 Tom Doran